evilactually/dvk/README.md

 * ```VulkanExtDebugReport```
 * No separate ```*FlagBits``` and ```*Flags``` types just ```*Flags```
 * ```VkDescriptorPoolSize.type``` is renamed to ```dType``` due to naming collision with Rust keyword ```type```
+* Platform types are redefined as part of the library

 ### Functions
 * ```Vulkan*::new()``` and ```Vulkan*::load(&mut self, VkInstance)```